Lubecko

 Lubecko is a village in the administrative district of Gmina Kochanowice, within Lubliniec County, Silesian Voivodeship, in southern Poland.
-It lies approximately 4 km west of Lubliniec and 55 km north-west of the regional capital Katowice.

 First written mention about Lubecku come from 1226.
 A church was built here, most probably, in early 14th century.
 From 1921 Lubecko belonged to Poland.

 In 1944 Lubecko was bombed, by mistake, by US air-forces.
 Almost half the village destroyed and 6 persons died.
 In December 2009, exquisite wall paintings (frescoes) from early 14th century were uncovered in Lubecko's church.